Lyther/Lecture-Notes/README.md

 ----

+## Embedded System
+1. Lecture notes of Chapter6.
+Memory.
+2. I may upload lab assignments to the github later.

 ## Compilers
 1. Lecture notes of Chapter1.
 Introduction.
 2. The corresponding compiler in assignment can be found in `SPL-compiler`.